Tired of synthetic workout fabrics holding on to funky smells? Here are a few ways to get the stink out of workout clothes for good!

-Update: I have started using 1 full cup of plain white vinegar with my laundry (just poured right into the basin in addition to my regular detergent), and this has completely eliminated the smells from my workout clothes after several washings.
+Update: I have started using 1 full cup of plain white vinegar with my laundry (just poured right into the basin in addition to my Biokleen Sport detergent), and this has completely eliminated the smells from my workout clothes after several washings.

-Some of my clothes it has taken several weeks of washing with the vinegar to completely remove smells, but I now wash every load of laundry with the vinegar and it has kept all the laundry smelling odor-free.
+Some of my clothes it has taken a couple weeks of washing with the vinegar to completely remove smells, but I now wash every load of laundry with the vinegar and it has kept all the laundry smelling odor-free.
 No fragrance and no vinegar smell!

 I think this is something we can all relate to at some point or another: we go to put on our favorite workout shirt/pants/socks and they smell.
 Even though they’ve been washed many times, they still smell.
 I even created a name for it: perma-funk.

 Yuck.
 I really can’t stand it when my workout clothes hold smells!
 It’s usually only certain types of fabric that hold smells.
 Natural fibers like wool and cotton won’t, but those don’t always make comfortable workout clothes.
 Synthetic fibers are the most likely to hold smells.

 I’ve been using BioKleen Sport laundry wash for a while and it does seem to help.
 It has essential oils in it and it’s all natural.
 But my clothes still smelled funky.
 I’ve tried the Fabreeze sport wash as well, and it helped a little, but it had a lot of fragrance in it and we don’t use fragrance in our wash since my family has sensitive skin (plus most fragrance is loaded with chemicals).